Jurassic World: Fallen Kingdom: Writing

 Although Spielberg was heavily involved in the development of ideas for Jurassic World, he had Trevorrow and Connolly devise their own ideas for the sequel.
 He retained final approval on the project.
 In June 2015, about two weeks after the theatrical release of Jurassic World, Trevorrow embarked on a road trip from Los Angeles to his home state of Vermont.
 Connolly agreed to accompany him so they could discuss a basic set of ideas Trevorrow had for the film.
 During their eight-day trip, they began work on the script and devised the basic story.

-Trevorrow said it was inspired by a quote from Dr. Alan Grant in the first film: "Dinosaurs and man, two species separated by 65 million years of evolution, have suddenly been thrown back into the mix together.
+Trevorrow said the story was inspired by a quote from Dr. Alan Grant in the first film: "Dinosaurs and man, two species separated by 65 million years of evolution, have suddenly been thrown back into the mix together.
 How can we possibly have the slightest idea of what to expect?"
-Trevorrow said the story was heavily influenced by the idea that "a mistake made a long time ago just can't be undone".
-He also said the film deals with themes of political megalomania, greed, and "making decisions with lack of care for how it affects people's lives".
+He also said it was heavily influenced by the idea that "a mistake made a long time ago just can't be undone", and stated further that the film deals with themes of political megalomania, greed, and "making decisions with lack of care for how it affects people's lives".

 The film is also based on concepts from Michael Crichton's novel Jurassic Park (1990) and its sequel The Lost World (1995), and includes dialogue from the first novel.
 Isla Nublar's volcano is in the first novel, and the writers chose to incorporate it into the film's plot.
 Trevorrow compared the destruction of Isla Nublar to "the burning down of a church or a temple.
 I honestly think it's like killing off a character in a way, and if you're going to do that, as long as you approach it with the proper respect and acknowledgement that you understand how indelible and permanent what you're doing is, then hopefully people will have an emotional response but they won't hate you for it".
 The idea to include a "silent partner" for John Hammond was also inspired by the Jurassic Park novel.
 Although the character of Benjamin Lockwood was not featured in the novel, the book depicts the early years leading up to the cloning of dinosaurs.
 This made Trevorrow realize there would have been many people involved in such a project, convincing him that someone like Lockwood would be among those people.